shuoding/SFPL-Interpreter/README.md

 You can call ```<function-name-variable>``` in ```<function-body-expression>``` to define recursive functions.

-This whole expression evaluates to a closure.
+The whole function definition expression evaluates to a closure.

 Since SFPL is a dynamically-typed language, there is no type associated to ```<parameter-variable>```, and one function can return different types of values based on its argument's type.